USEPA/CMAQ/UTIL/inline_phot_preproc/README.md

 ###  Using the Utility.

 The utility is built and executed for each application because the RXNS_DATA_MODULE.F90 file can change between applications.
-It is a FORTRAN program.
-The bldrun script specifies what compiler to use.
+It is a FORTRAN program and the bldrun script specifies what compiler to use.

 To use the utility follow the below instructions.